teamtomo/teamtomo.github.io/src/site/packages.md

 Some of the image processing we do in cryo-EM is domain specific.

 These packages for image analysis help you to explore your new ideas without reinventing the wheel.
-Many are implemented in PyTorch, this means they can run on GPUs and make use of autodiff.
+Many are implemented in PyTorch, this means they can run on GPUs and make use of autodiff for parameter optimisation.

 <div class="grid cards" markdown>
 -  :fontawesome-regular-file-lines:{ .lg .middle } [__torch-fourier-slice__](https://github.com/teamtomo/torch-fourier-slice)